UnionOfRAD/manual/en/quickstart/README.md

 ## Viewing your posts

-Now that we've stocked our database, let's use our Post model to pull the data.
+Now that we've stocked our database, let's use our Posts model to pull the data.
 We can do this by rewriting the `index()` action in the `PostsController` to pull a list of posts and hand it to the view:

 ```php
 public function index() {